 In the 21st century, technology is the oxygen of the modern age.
 Modern pieces of equipment like satellites are boon for a country's progress.

-Using force to impose demands is no solution in the world where nuclear weapons exist, so the best approach is to gain an upper hand on the adversary is keeping an eye on the enemy.
+Using force to impose demands is no solution in the world where nuclear weapons exist, so the best approach is to gain an upper hand on the adversary is by keeping an eye on the enemy.

 These types of equipment are also a bane when used by other countries.
 Keeping these things in mind, Mission Shakti is adopted by India to combat any satellites that are spying on its territory.
 Let's read more about this technology in detail.

-The DRDO-developed Anti-Satellite system (A-SAT) successfully that destroyed a live satellite in the Low Earth Orbit (LEO).
+The DRDO-developed an Anti-Satellite system (A-SAT) successfully that destroyed a live satellite in the Low Earth Orbit (LEO).
 With this test, India is only the fourth country after the U.S., Russia and China to have the technology.
 The test was entirely successful and achieved all parameters as per plans.
 The test required an extremely high degree of precision and technical capability.

-The test was conducted from the APJ Abdul Kalam island in Odisha.
+The test was conducted from the APJ Abdul Kalam Island in Odisha.

-The test implies that India has tested and successfully demonstrated its capability to prohibit and intercept a satellite in outer space based on indigenous technology.
+The test implies that India has tested and successfully demonstrated its capability to prohibit and intercept a satellite in outer space-based on indigenous technology.